EMPRESS. XII. Statistics on the Dynamics and Gas Mass Fraction of Extremely-Metal Poor Galaxies: Introduction

 This paper is the twelfth paper of EMPRESS, reporting a demography of H$\alpha$ kinematics of EMPGs observed with Subaru/Faint Object Camera and Spectrograph (FOCAS) IFU \citep[][]{Ozaki+20} in a series of the Subaru Intensive Program entitled EMPRESS 3D (PI: M. Ouchi).
 So far, EMPRESS has released 8 papers related to EMPGs, each of which reports the survey design (Paper I), high Fe/O ratios suggestive of massive stars (\citealt{Kojima+21}, hereafter Paper II; \citealt{Isobe+22a}, hereafter Paper IV), morphology (\citealt{Isobe+21}, hereafter Paper III), low-Z ends of metallicity diagnostics (Paper V), outflows (Paper VI), the shape of incident spectrum that reproduces high-ionization lines (\citealt{Umeda+22}, hereafter Paper VII), the primordial He abundance (\citealt{Matsumoto+22}, hereafter Paper VIII), and pioneer results of H$\alpha$ kinematics (\citealt{EMPRESSIX}, hereafter Paper IX).

 The paper is structured as follows.
 Section \ref{data} explains our observations and dataset.
 Section \ref{results} describes how we derive rotation velocity, velocity dispersion and gas mass fraction.
 We discuss and summarize our findings in Sections \ref{discuss} and \ref{sum}, respectively.
-Throughout the paper we adopt a cosmological model with $H_0=70~\mathrm{km~s^{-1}~Mpc^{-1}}$, $\Omega_\Lambda =0.7$, and $\Omega_\mathrm{m} = 0.3$.
+Throughout the paper we assume a solar metallicity of 12+log(O/H) = 8.69 \citep[][]{Asplund+21} and adopt a cosmological model with $H_0=70~\mathrm{km~s^{-1}~Mpc^{-1}}$, $\Omega_\Lambda =0.7$, and $\Omega_\mathrm{m} = 0.3$.